learn-co-curriculum/node-modules-folder-lab/README.md

 }
 ```

-The way colors work, they use special character codes and the reset code (always `\x1b[0m'`) to clear the colors.
+Let's talk about how `green.js`, `red.js` and `yellow.js` work.
+All three files use special character codes to set the color, and a reset code (always `\x1b[0m'`) to clear the colors.
 For example, this line puts text parameter `text`, which is `%s` in the first string, between two special codes:

 ```js
 console.log('\x1b[32m%s\x1b[0m', text)